stevenbenner/jquery-powertip/doc/README.md

 ## API

-There are times when you may need to open or close a tooltip manually.
-To make this possible PowerTip exposes a couple of API methods on the `$.powerTip` object.
+There are some scenarios where you may want to manually open/close or update/remove tooltips via JavaScript.
+To make this possible, PowerTip exposes several API methods on the `$.powerTip` object.

 | Method | Description |
 | ----- | ----- |